You Will Never Be Japanese

 Growing up I skimmed through a book called “Learning to Bow” by Bruce Feiler.
 In it, he addressed many of the issues he faced about being a foreigner in Japan, the way people would constantly be amazed that he knew how to use chopsticks or knew even a few words in Japanese.
-Japan has gotten better since that book was written, but just as Sylvia discovered, Japanese people still tend to be amazed when foreigners can do “Japanese things.”
+Japan has gotten better since that book was written, but just as Sylvia discovered, Japanese people still tend to be amazed when foreigners can do “Japanese things,” even if I avoided all the typical Japan travel mistakes.
 I remember going to a McDonald’s once in Hiroshima.
 Mind you, the menu is practically exactly the same in Japan as it is in the United States.
 Chicken McNuggets are still Chicken McNuggets.
 The menu is simply written in Katakana (the Japanese writing system).
 I practically ordered in English and just added my best attempt at Japanese pronunciation.
 The cashier was surprised and told me how amazing my Japanese was.

 Oh, and don’t worry Sylvia, you weren’t paranoid.
 You really do get stared at as you walk down the street (although I’m not sure that’s any more comforting than just telling you that you’re paranoid).
 Thankfully, I have brown hair and stand 5’0.
 I fit in a little better with the 5’2 black haired Japanese girls, but I was still consistently stared at everywhere I went, and I lived in Tokyo!
 Yet, even in Tokyo, foreigners were few and far between.